 How to Add Star Ratings to Pictures in Lightroom Classic

-With cheap storage and 8+ -per-second cameras, many photographers are waking up in an archivist’s nightmare: they have a very large of images without a quick and useful way to explore them.
+With cheap storage and 8+ pictures-per-second cameras, photographers are waking up in an archivist’s nightmare: they have a very large collection of images without a quick and useful way to explore them.

 Organizing photographs in a catalog is an ideal way to reclaim your collection.
 Adobe Lightroom offers fast and meaningful ways to add data to our images for exploration later.
 In this tutorial, you’ll learn how to add stars to rate your images and keep your archive healthy.